Madí: Characteristics

 A Madí work is non-figurative and non-representational; it has a cut-out or irregularly-shaped form, which takes away the viewer's perception of spatial depth that a rectangular frame provides; its colors are flat and sharply defined; it is often three-dimensional and sometimes articulated and/or mechanical; and it is playful in spirit.
 Madí artists were concerned with creating artworks that were autonomous with functions that naturally transcend the physical features that constitute the work.
 Introducing elements of transformation and ambiguity were techniques commonly employed by these artists to avoid representation as well as avoid the fixity of representations.
 In painted works, some artists would intentionally lower the legibility of the design.

-The incorporation of unusual materials into artworks is seen throughout the art movement movement; this includes Plexiglas, fluorescent tubes, neon lights, water, metal, and other materials.
+The incorporation of unusual materials into artworks is seen throughout the art movement; this includes Plexiglas, fluorescent tubes, neon lights, water, metal, and other materials.
 An example of this is seen in Kosice's first hydraulic piece, La arquitectura del agua: Hidro-escultura (The Architecture of Water: Hydro-Sculpture), which utilized light and water interaction.

 Madí artists sought to combat representational forms because this art reflected and perpetuated class-based social organizations.
 They believed that representational images "forced others to relate to concepts, connotations, and feelings which were superfluous to the object itself... which enticed individuals into supporting class-based organizations".
 The Concrete art they produced was meant to have a reality that was self-contained.
 In other words, the reality of the art ended in the object.
 In the minds of the Madí artists, "Concrete art was worthy as a contribution to social liberation" because it helped its audience grasp true reality while standing against the concepts, connotations and feelings associated with art.
 To state this differently, exposing people to what is actually reality allows people to eventually confront myths perpetuated by the bourgeois that has suppressed revolution.

 Madí is perhaps the sole remaining art movement which can boast of a half-century of uninterrupted activity since its creation in Buenos Aires in 1946.
 Today, the MADI movement has over 60 members – painters, sculptors, architects and poets – working in France, Italy, Belgium, Spain, Hungary, Japan, Argentina and the United States.
 One prominent figure behind this fifty years of artistic creation is Carmelo Arden Quin.